luisfeliz79/AzureSpotSkuAnalyzer/README.md

 - RBAC settings for the Storage account, and Data Collection Rule
 - Azure Workbook
 - Function Script code
+- For internal employees: This solution is SFI compliant

 ## To deploy the solution
 1. Open a PowerShell terminal or [Azure Cloud Shell](https://shell.azure.com).
 If using Cloud Shell, you can select PowerShell or Bash (then run pwsh)